Differences Between Scholarships & Grants

 Application Process

-To apply for the Montana Space Grant Fellowship, candidates must submit their applications online by March 15th each year.
+Candidates must submit their applications online by March 15th each year to be considered for the Montana Space Grant Fellowship.
 The application requires a personal statement, letters of recommendation, and academic transcripts.

 The fellowship selection process involves a thorough review of applicants’ academic records, research experience, and career goals.
 Final decisions are typically announced by the end of April.